Moms seeking formula tire of those who say, just breastfeed - KTVZ

 “The bottom line is fed is best,’’ said Fabry, 34.
 “I’m getting triggered by people who say, ‘Oh, just breastfeed.’”

-At the center of the shortage is the largest domestic manufacturing plant in Michigan that the U.S. government is working to reopen.
+At the center of the shortage is the largest domestic manufacturing plant in Michigan, which the U.S. government is working to reopen.
 The Biden administration is also allowing more imports from other countries.

 Corryn Chini avoided the baby formula aisle during her grocery shopping trip in Dayton, Ohio this week.
 With enough formula in her cupboard at home for a week or two, there was no sense in letting the empty shelves trigger feelings of anxiety and guilt.